 That last part is the key, and what this section is all about.

 But let’s get one thing straight first – SEO takes time.
-It’s a long term internet marketing strategy.
+It’s a long term digital marketing strategy.
 Unlike with paid ads, your business won’t get instant visibility.

 Ranking high in the search engines takes time.
 It can take a few months for a web page to rank on the first page even if you do everything right.